edcork/edcork.github.io/docs/pages/edit/edit3.md

 ***

-# EDITED TEXT: Integrations for CMP FinOps
+# EDITED TEXT: Integrate with cloud platforms to enable CMP FinOps

 Cloud Management Platform (CMP) FinOps uses two types of data: cloud account data and cloud cost data.
 Before you can use CMP FinOps, you must set up two integrations with your cloud provider to retrieve this data.